Amahdavi-cybersecurity/RFID-Wristbands-Security-Analysis/README.md

 This repository contains a detailed analysis of the security and privacy implications of using RFID wristbands in children's resort activities.
 The project explores the benefits, potential risks, and best practices for secure implementation.

 ## Repository Contents
-- **[CISA Research 2.docx](CISA%20Research%202.docx)**: A comprehensive report analyzing RFID technology in the context of children's resort activities, focusing on security and privacy.
+ A comprehensive report analyzing RFID technology in the context of children's resort activities, focusing on security and privacy.
-- **README.md**: This file, providing an overview of the repository and project goals.

 ## Key Highlights
 ### Technological Benefits